Unveiling E$_6$SSM Scalar Diquarks at the HL-LHC: Introduction

 The Yukawa Lagrangian of a scalar $\Phi\equiv S$ is written as \be {\cal L}_{S} = \lambda_{ij}^{(\alpha)} \bar{\psi}_{i}^{c} P_{L,R}\psi_{j} S_{\alpha} + h.c.\,, \ee while for the vector $\Phi\equiv V^\mu$ it is \be {\cal L}_{V} = \eta_{ij}^{(\beta)} \bar{\psi}_{i}^{c}\gamma_{\mu} P_{L,R}\psi_{j}V_{\beta}^{\mu} + h.c. \ee Here $\lambda$ and $\eta$ denote the couplings of $S$ and $A^\mu$, respectively, and the $i$ and $j$ indices reflect the quark flavors.
 In Tab. \ref{tb:DQT}, we show the classification of the ($\alpha=1-8$) scalar and ($\beta=1-4$) vector diquarks according to their charges under the SM gauge group.
 The sextets are symmetric in color, while the triplets are antisymmetric.
 The interchange of quarks plays a crucial role in determining the couplings of the diquark.
 If the diquark state is antisymmetric under the exchange of two quarks, it only couples to two quarks with different flavors, but not to same-flavor quark pairs.
 Thus, the antisymmetry of the diquark state under the SM gauge group implies an antisymmetry under flavor as well \cite{Giudice:2011ak}.

 The prospects of the direct observation of a scalar diquark at the LHC have been previously investigated in \cite{Mohapatra:2007af, Tanaka:1991nr, Atag:1998xq, Cakir:2005iw, Chen:2008hh, Han:2009ya, Gogoladze:2010xd, Baldes:2011mh}, but such a particle remains elusive to this day.
 These studies have, however, explored the production of a single diquark, while its pair-production remains largely unexplored.
 In this study we conduct a phenomenological analysis of the production of a pair of diquarks of the type $S_4$, naturally predicted by the E$_6$SSM \cite{King:2005jy}, which is one of the most well-founded $E_{6}$-inspired SUSY models.
 It offers a highly appealing theoretical resolution to the $\mu$ problem encountered in the Minimal supersymmetric Standard Model (MSSM), thanks to the $U(1)_{N}$ gauge symmetry that prohibits the presence of bilinear terms for the Higgs supermultiplets in the superpotential.
-We test the consistency of the lightest diquark, referred to as $D$ here, predicted by the E$_6$SSM with the exclusion bounds from the LHC on an $S_4$ produced singly in association with a heavy charged Higgs boson, and decaying into a $tb$ pair.
-We then reconstruct a $D\bar{D}$ pair by applying a set of well-defined selection cuts on the semi-leptonic decays of $t\bar{t}$, in an attempt to establish the discovery prospects of $D$ states at the LHC.
-Our signal-to-background analysis predicts a sizeable statistical significance of their signature in the $t\bar{t}b\bar{b}$ channel at the HL-LHC.